wifak/edx-platform/docs/en_us/platform_api/source/profile_images/endpoints.rst

 Profile Images API Endpoints
 ################################################

-You use the User API to view information about users and update your own account.
+You use the Profile Images API to upload or remove profile images.

+If you have staff access, you can remove profile images from any user account.

 The following tasks and endpoints are currently supported.